Skip to main content

 Greens powders are often not safe for people with kidney disease.
 They can be high in potassium, oxalates (which can form kidney stones), and unmeasured doses of botanicals.
 If your eGFR (a kidney function score) is below 60, every ingredient in your blend needs to be reviewed individually.

 Yes, daily use of poorly tested greens powders can raise heavy metal levels in the body.
 Independent labs have repeatedly found lead, cadmium, and arsenic in popular products.
-This matters most for pregnant patients, young children, and anyone with a history of high heavy metal exposure.
+This matters most for pregnant patients and anyone with a history of high heavy metal exposure.

 Some greens powders may raise the risk of kidney stones because spinach, beet greens, and rhubarb are high in oxalates.
 If you have a history of calcium oxalate stones, daily greens powders may not be a good fit.
 Single-ingredient supplements paired with hydration are usually safer.